Sonic Riders: Legacy

 Following the commercial success of Riders, Yuda stated there would certainly be a follow up.
 A sequel, Sonic Riders: Zero Gravity, was released for the PlayStation 2 and Wii in 2008, with planned ports to the Xbox 360 and PlayStation 3 conceived but never realized.
 The gameplay of Zero Gravity remains similar to its predecessor, but replaces the air system with a gravity-altering mechanic alongside other minor changes; like its predecessor, Sonic Riders: Zero Gravity received a generally mixed critical reception.
 A third game, Sonic Free Riders, was released as a launch title for the Xbox 360's Kinect peripheral on November 4, 2010, with the gameplay once again altered to have players use motion controls to move around the board; critical reception to Free Riders was poor, primarily due to the unreliability of said motion controls.
-Free Riders would be the last Sonic racing game with Extreme Gear until 2025, when the kart racing game Sonic Racing: CrossWorlds was announced to feature Extreme Gear as a vehicle of choice and be released in the same year.
+Free Riders would be the last Sonic racing game with Extreme Gear until the release of the kart racing game Sonic Racing: CrossWorlds (2025), which also allows players to race using Extreme Gear.

 Despite their generally negative reception from critics, the Babylon Rogues have made sporadic appearances across the Sonic series.
-Archie Comics published a brief adaptation of the game in their Sonic the Hedgehog comic series, as well as further plot points featuring the Babylon Rogues in Sonic Universe; until the series was rebooted in 2013, the comic connected the group to the Kukku Army from Tails Adventure (1995).
-After IDW Publishing began printing their Sonic comics, the Babylon Rogues were reintroduced in the 2019 Annual, and they would have major appearances in arcs such as ones for the Metal Virus and Extreme Gear race.
+Archie Comics published a brief adaptation of the game in their Sonic the Hedgehog comic series, as well as further plot points featuring the Babylon Rogues in Sonic Universe.
+After IDW Publishing began printing their Sonic comics, the Babylon Rogues were reintroduced in the 2019 Annual, and they would be featured in multiple subsequent story arcs.
 Sonic Racing: CrossWorlds also features the Babylon Rogues as playable characters.

 In May 2011, an unfinished sports game titled Sonic Extreme leaked online from an Xbox development kit.
-The tech demo has Sonic and Shadow skating around in a single level filled with ramps, similar to the Tony Hawk's Pro Skater series by Activision.
+The tech demo has Sonic and Shadow skating around on hoverboards in a single level filled with ramps, similar to the Tony Hawk's Pro Skater series by Activision.
 It was developed by Vision Scape Interactive in May 2003, who produced the cutscenes for Sonic Heroes (2003) and had been pitched to Yuji Naka in the hopes of creating a full game.
 While Naka did approve of a software design description for the project, Sega never responded and cut-off all communications with the studio after the release of Heroes; when Riders was officially announced, the Vision Scape staff were shocked by the similarities to the tech demo and considered taking legal action, only to be informed that their non-disclosure agreement gave Sega ownership of any idea using a Sega IP.
 When the tech demo leaked online, several publications similarly pointed out the resemblance to Riders.